 The pistol felt very good in the hand: thin, but not so small my hands were searching for purchase.
 For concealed carry, I think a medium-sized, single-stack 9mm pistol is a very good choice for balancing ease of carry and stopping power.
 Less than an inch thick, but still holding 8+1 rounds with a 3.3″ barrel makes the Bersa a very nice compromise for CCW.

 The trigger felt very nice when I dry fired the pistol at the Eagle Imports booth.
-The trigger didn’t seem to stack or stage – just a smooth, consistant pull straight back.
+The trigger didn’t seem to stack or stage – just a smooth, consistent pull straight back.
+The trigger pull felt slightly different than a normal double action trigger.
+The best way I could describe it was that it felt like a switch instead of a long pull.
+Considering some people call the trigger a “bang switch.”

 I am working with Eagle Imports to get a T&E sample of the Bersa BP9CC for a full review.
 I am really looking forward to getting this pistol out onto the range.
 MSRP is only $429 for the matte black pistol, meaning this gun could be a fantastic bargain for CCW.